hanwjdgh/DataStructure/Queue/README.md

 Compare = less : Max heap

-Compare = grater : Min heap
+Compare = greater : Min heap

 * push(element) : Add the element to the priority queue
 * pop() : Delete the element of top from the priority queue